WebAssembly/component-model/design/mvp/Concurrency.md

 initial core `summarize` call.

-The `$event`, `$p1` and `$p2` parameters passed to `cb` are the same as the return values from `task.wait` in the previous example.
+The `$event`, `$p1` and `$p2` parameters passed to `cb` are the same as the return values from `waitable-set.wait` in the previous example.
 The precise meaning of these values is defined by the Canonical ABI.